pluralsight/pando-rfcs/text/0000-icons.md

 Any additional, structured styling would be provided by the `headless-styles` package.

-Individual exports should be created for each icon such that they are tree shakeable.
+Individual exports with no side effects should be created for each icon such that they are tree shakeable.

+The optimized SVG icons will be made available using the `files` attribute of package.json to allow usage by any consumer we don't directly support.

 # Drawbacks